agentjido/llm_db/README.md

 config :llm_models, overrides_module: MyApp.LlmModelOverrides
 ```

-The `use LlmModels.Overrides` macro provides default implementations (empty lists/maps), so you only need to override what you need.
+The `use LLMModels.Overrides` macro provides default implementations (empty lists/maps), so you only need to override what you need.

 ## Updating Model Data